kism/acestream-webplayer/README.md

 ## With Docker

-Edit `docker-compose.yml` to set the correct domain and paths to certificates.
+Edit `docker-compose.yml` to set the folder that containes your certificate and key.

+Edit `Rocket.toml`

+- Set `ace_base_url = "http://ace:6878"`
+- Set the tls paths relative to the mountpoint in `docker-compose.yml`

+Then run:

 ```bash
 docker compose up -d